CumulusNetworks/docs/content/cumulus-netq-411/Installation-Management/Install-NetQ/In‌stall-NetQ-Agents.md

 - Cumulus Linux 5.0.0 and later (Spectrum switches)
 - Cumulus Linux 4.3.1 and 4.3.2 (Broadcom switches)
 - SONiC 202012
-- CentOS 7
 - RHEL 7.1
 - Ubuntu 20.04

 ## Prepare for NetQ Agent Installation

-For switches running Cumulus Linux and SONiC, you need to:
+For switches running Cumulus Linux or SONiC, you need to:

 - Install and configure NTP or PTP, if needed
 - Obtain NetQ software packages

-For servers running RHEL, CentOS, or Ubuntu, you need to:
+For servers running RHEL or Ubuntu, you need to:

 - Verify you installed the minimum package versions
 - Verify the server is running `lldpd`